 Victim Impact Program

-This program needs victim and survivor voices to help offenders understand the “ripple effect” of their crimes on victims, survivors, and the community.
-The goal is to make offenders more aware of the consequences of their crimes and encourage greater accountability for their actions.
+This program needs victim and survivor voices to help inmates, probationers, and parolees understand the “ripple effect” of their crimes on victims, survivors, and the community.
+The goal is to make them more aware of the consequences of their crimes and encourage greater accountability for their actions.

 The program focuses on the four major impact areas of crime: physical, emotional, financial, and religious/spiritual.
 Some speakers find it helpful to use this framework to discuss the many ways the crime has affected their lives.